alexa/alexa-auto-sdk/builder/README.md

 $ ./build.sh clean
 ```

 >**Tip**: The `build.sh` script typically performs a clean build.
 In most situations there is no need for a more thorough clean.
-When you use the `clean` option, the OpenEmbedded build cache used for building is purged.
+Using the `clean` option purges the `OpenEmbedded` build cache.
 As a result, the next build may take up to an hour to complete.

 ### Building with mbedTLS

 On some Android Samsung devices, OpenSSL causes the Alexa Auto Sample App to terminate.
-You can specify an additional argument `--use-mbedtls` to build the Auto SDK with mbedTLS.
+The alternative is to use mbedTLS.
+To build the SDK with mbedTLS, specify the `--use-mbedtls` argument.

-## Using the Auto SDK OE Layer <a name ="using-the-auto-sdk-oe-layer"></a>
+## Using the Auto SDK OE Layer

-If you want to integrate the Alexa Auto SDK software into an existing OpenEmbedded-based system, you can use the *Alexa Auto SDK OE Layer* a.k.a `meta-aac`, without using the *Alexa Auto SDK Builder*.
+If you want to integrate the Auto SDK into an existing OpenEmbedded-based system, you can use the Alexa Auto SDK OE Layer, which is also known as `meta-aac`, instead of the Auto SDK Builder.

->**Note**: For Android and QNX targets, you should use the Alexa Auto SDK Builder since the Alexa Auto SDK OE Layer method may require advanced OpenEmbedded system administration skills.

-The recommended and tested platform is **Poky Linux 2.4 (rocko)**.
+The recommended and tested platform is Poky Linux 2.4 (rocko).

 ### Adding layers and module recipes

-You need to add the following OE layers into your setup.
+Add the following OE layers to your setup:

-* Alexa Auto SDK OE layer: `${AAC_SDK_HOME}/builder/meta-aac`
+* Alexa Auto SDK OE layer, which is at the following location:

+  `${AAC_SDK_HOME}/builder/meta-aac`

-Additionally, you may need to add the individual Alexa Auto SDK module recipes by adding them to `BBFILES`.
-To add all SDK modules, you can simply add the following line to your `bblayers.conf`:
+* You may need to add the individual Auto SDK module recipes to `BBFILES`.
+To add all modules, simply add the following line to the `bblayers.conf` file:

 ```
 BBFILES += "${AAC_SDK_HOME}/modules/*/*.bb"